wasmfx/benchfx/README.md

 repository and contains logically related benchmarks (e.g., different implementations of the same program to compare their performance).

+The harness is designed such that all dependencies (including wasmtime) are built from source at fixed commits or a specific version is downloaded.
+In other words, invoking `./harness.py` with the same options at the same revision of the `benchfx` repository (and therefore the same definitions in `config.py`), should uniquely determine the exact versions of all dependencies as well as the flags they are built and run with.

 ## `setup` subcommand